SpaceX IPO

 1. Avoiding short-term pressure from public markets

-Musk often said SpaceX needed complete freedom to work on long-term projects like reusable rockets, ambitious launch systems and early plans for Mars missions.
+Musk often said SpaceX needed complete freedom to work on long-term projects like reusable rockets, ambitious launch systems, early plans for Mars missions, and SpaceX’s City on the Moon.
 He believed a public listing would push the company toward quarterly profits instead of long-term engineering goals.

 For years, SpaceX raised capital through private equity, venture capital and internal share sales among employees and investors.
 These sources allowed the company to scale without seeking public funding.